tristangrovender/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?

+* The purpose of sessions is to store user data so that you can access it through requests.

 1. What does bcrypt do to help us store passwords in a secure manner.

+* hashing

 1. What does bcrypt do to slow down attackers?

+* Primarily, it makes it more difficult to take stolen hashes and reverse them into passwords by creating lots of hash variations.

 1. What are the three parts of the JSON Web Token?

+* Header, Payload, Signature